 Q: Why does natural light influence buyer confidence so strongly in Ladera Ranch?

-A: Because brightness reduces uncertainty during fast, side-by-side comparisons.
-Homes that feel open and well-lit feel safer to commit to, while darker homes introduce hesitation before price or features are evaluated.
+A: Natural light reduces uncertainty during fast, side-by-side comparisons across Ladera Ranch's nine villages.
+Homes that feel bright and open feel safer to commit to, while darker homes introduce hesitation before price or features are evaluated.
+Buyers process comfort before value, and brightness is the first comfort signal they receive.

 Example: